 LIHEAP helps income-eligible people pay their heating utility bills.
 Applications are taken at the Township Office beginning September 1 for seniors and disabled individuals, October 1 for seniors, disabled individuals and families with children under 5 years of age, and November 1 for all who are income-eligible.
 This program ends for each season on May 31st.

-Seniors and disabled individuals who meet the financial eligibility guidelines can receive some financial relief for real estate taxes, rent, cost of pharmaceuticals, nursing home charges, and for individuals over 65, automobile license costs.
-Contact Senior Services for details.
-(630) 355-2786 x4403
+Seniors and disabled individuals who meet the financial eligibility guidelines can receive license plate renewal discounts and RTA Ride Free cards for Metra and CTA buses.
+Contact Senior Services for details: (630) 355-2786 x4403.

 Tax Deferral Applications